minhnpa1907/Flicks/README.md

 ## Notes

-Can't savedInstanceState, everytime I rotate the screen, the app will load data from server again
+Can't savedInstanceState, everytime I rotate the screen, the app will load data from server again I can't solve the problem when scrolling the ListView

 ## Open-source libraries used